Surface . . .

 “It’ll kill me.”
 He said it outright.
 “Each day probably costs me around six months, Frisk.”
 He held out his fingers.
 “You have to find where they went, and be prepared for anything.
-They will be against you, and you won’t be able to convince them everything is okay that easy.
+They would be against you, and you wouldn’t be able to convince them everything is okay that easy.
 They’ll think your nuts that killing them is saving them.”

 Frisk became silent.
 She didn’t know how to take what he’d been saying.
 I can’t judge how long it would take.
-Each day is six months, to charge this machine?
+Each day is six months of this life, to charge this machine?

 “Thing is, it would be weird too,” Donald admitted.
 “I’m more human than monster.
-So, getting with a full monster, it would have felt odd.
+So, getting with a full monster, it would have felt odd too.
 I mean?
-I’m not looking to end up with a cat or a dragon or anything like that.
-I just . . . wanted someone who understood . . .”
+I just wanted someone who understood me.”